 In 1930 the club celebrated its 20-year anniversary by hosting the Maccabi Games, to which two athletes from Palestine were also invited.
 In the years between 1933 and 1938 the club's work in Hamburg was mainly focused on preparing its young members for emigration – this was the case in both the Maccabi and the “shield” sports clubs – although sports programs continued until the disbanding of all Jewish associations in November 1938.

 This text is licensed under a Creative Commons Attribution - Non commercial - No Derivatives 4.0 International License.
 As long as the work is unedited and you give appropriate credit according to the Recommended Citation, you may reuse and redistribute the material in any medium or format for non-commercial purposes.

-Ivonne Meybohm, Dr. phil., born in 1981, is research assistant to the direction at the Center for Literary and Cultural Research in Berlin.
+Ivonne Meybohm, Dr. phil., born in 1981, is Assistant to the Director at the Dubnow-Institute in Leipzig.
 She studied history and recent German literature at the Free University Berlin, where she also worked as project coordinator for the Online Encyclopedia "1914-1918 online.
 International Encyclopedia of the First World War".
 Her focus of research: Jewish History (especially history of Zionism) and Digital Humanities.

 Ivonne Meybohm, Founding of the Jewish Sports Club Bar Kochba, 1910 (translated by Insa Kummer), in: Key Documents of German-Jewish History, February 08, 2018. <https://dx.doi.org/10.23691/jgo:article-162.en.v1> [April 01, 2023].